open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 - For `Sum` data points, use the `NumberDataPoint.as_double` field
 - For `Gauge` data points, use the `NumberDataPoint.as_double` field
-- For `Histogram` data points, use the `HistogramDataPoint.count` field
+- For `Histogram` data points, use the `HistogramDataPoint.sum` field
-- For `Summary` data points, use the `SummaryDataPoint.count` field.
+- For `Summary` data points, use the `SummaryDataPoint.sum` field.

 ### Implicit Staleness